TZstatsADS/ads-spring-2022-prj4-group-8-1/doc/README.md

 ### Doc folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+The doc directory contains the code, report and presentation files.
+A4 Implementation.ipynb is for Implementation of Algorithm 4 (DM and DM-sen), and a6.ipynb and algo-6.ipynb are for Implementation of Algorithm 6 (LM and LPS).